-Because much of the world is changing, you may feel compelled to be more understanding with others' perspectives, although this doesn't come easy to you.
-Of course, you wish there would be a solution that might make everyone happy, one that accommodates diverse ways of seeing the economy, ecosystems, humans, and the planet, but you don't think this is as simple as it sounds.
+Because much of the world is changing, you may feel compelled to be more understanding with others' perspectives, but this doesn't come easy to you, and you may feel frustrated or impatient.

-Here is a question to consider: Can you think of an event or situation, however minor, where someone with a different opinion was able to step into your shoes?
+Can you think of an event or situation, however minor, where someone with a different opinion was able to step into your shoes?
 How did it make you feel?
 How did it impact your attitude and your behavior?

-What if we could shape a world that makes room for different perspectives, where people acknowledge others' points of view, the way you frequently include theirs?
+What if we could shape a world that makes room for different perspectives?
+Where you acknowledge others' points of view, and yours are also included by others?